-Unlike many veteran cyclists, I’ve been interested in e-bikes since they first arrived on the scene, if only from the technical side and a desire to try one out.
+Unlike many veteran cyclists, I’ve actually been interested in e-bikes since they first arrived on the scene, if only from the technical side and a desire to try one out.
 But I didn’t begin getting serious about them until they started to become available from the mainstream brands for whom there is always a shop and repair facility close by.
 As I eventually found out, when something goes wrong it’s nice to have a LBS as well as a reputable manufacturer to back the product.

 My wife was ahead of me in wanting to pull the trigger, so we purchased her first e-bike in January, 2019.
 Her choice was the Trek Verve+ Lowstep, which was not all that different in geometry and sizing from the standard model Verve that she had been riding.
 She got on and never looked back (unless it was to look back at me and wonder why I couldn’t keep up!).

 After a lot of research, looking seriously at three different brands, I decided on the Specialized Vado 4.0, which is a mid-motor, pedal assisted Class 3 e-bike (28mph max assisted speed) whose size and geometry are similar to the Specialized Crosstrail that I have ridden on many adventures over the years.

 Notice that this model comes with lights and fenders.
 I was not wild about having to put up with the fenders, but it also has a nice rear rack that is mounted partially on the rear fender, making removal difficult.
 I may look at other options after the end of the season.